SABS-R3/software-engineering-day1/_episodes/12-procedural.md

 ## Programming Paradigms

-See topic [slides](../slides/12-procedural.html) for general introduction to paradigms.
+See topic [video lecture]() and [PowerPoint slides](../slides/1.2-Programming-Paradigms.pptx) used with per-slide notes.

+FIXME add link to video

 ## The Procedural Paradigm